vanessaaleung/data-science-notes/data-engineering/object-oriented-programming/README.md

     # create a static method
     # don't modify the state of a class or an instance
-    # usesful for name spacing
+    # usesful for name spacing + when you want to make a class callable and not have its state modified
     @staticmethod
     def getbooklist():
         if Book.__booklist == None: